-Mongolia, with a population of 3,3 million, is a vast country of 1,5 million square kilometres in East Asia.
+With a population of 3,3 million, Mongolia is a vast country of 1,5 million square kilometers in East Asia.

 The country has been rolling out its new national ID since 2012.

 This new smart card includes an embedded microprocessor containing all personal data with biometric facial and fingerprint ID systems linked to a secure database serving government agencies such as the electoral authority, tax, customs, passport, and military agencies.

 The Ministry of Justice and Internal Affairs, which leads the project, aims to ensure fast and secure identification of people in their dealings with municipal and national governmental services.